Adoptions With Love Blog

 How to Give Your Baby Up for Adoption in Kentucky

 Are you facing an unplanned pregnancy in Kentucky?
 You may be considering “giving up your baby for adoption.”
 The first thing to know about adoption is that it does not mean “giving up.”
 Giving up implies that you are not trying or that you do not care.
-In reality, adoption is all about trying to make a positive plan for your baby’s life—all because you care about his or her best interests.
-For this reason, we recommend saying, “making an adoption plan” or “placing my baby for adoption,” rather than “giving up.”
+In reality, adoption is all about trying to make a positive plan for your baby’s life because you care about his or her best interests.

 Making an adoption plan for your child is a brave, selfless decision.
 It requires strength and devotion as you lovingly plan for your baby’s future.
 It means putting your child’s needs before your own to provide them with the best life possible.

 You do not need to face this journey alone.
-A reputable adoption agency in Kentucky, such as Adoptions With Love, can help you through this process.
+A reputable and experienced adoption agency in Kentucky, such as Adoptions With Love, can help you through this process.
 An adoption agency will educate you about your options and the steps to give your baby up for adoption in Kentucky.
-However, you will be in complete control of your adoption plan.
+Throughout the process, you will be in complete control of your adoption plan.

 Expectant/birth parents in Kentucky have the power to choose the adoptive family for their baby.
 They can also choose the form and frequency of communication with the family, before and after birth.
 They can create a birth plan to follow in the hospital.

 Placing your baby for adoption in Kentucky is never an easy decision.
 You may be feeling overwhelmed, confused, stressed, and alone all at the same time.
 Keep in mind that you are never alone.
-Many women are facing similar circumstances at this very moment.
-Half of all pregnancies in the U.S. are unplanned each year, and one-third of these pregnant people consider adoption.
+Half of all pregnancies in the U.S. are unplanned each year, and for one-third of these pregnancies, people consider adoption.

 The Process of Placing Your Baby for Adoption in Kentucky